AleeAlette1/NEOs_Project/README.md

 ## Questions We Would Like to Answer:

-1. How many close approach objects will we have in the next decade?
+1. Which NEOs will be the closest approach?
 2. Can we predict potentially hazardous objects in the future?
 3. Which NEOs are the most potentially hazardous?